 What is The Progressive Approach?

 The Progressive Approach is a technique used in preparation for treating complex trauma and dissociation.
-Its process includes using small interventions as the therapist begins to recognize the client’s internal defense systems so that they may safely and effectively reprocess the client’s traumatic experiences or events.
+Check out our previous blog for a reminder of what dissociation is and why we do it.
+The Progressive Approach’s process includes using small interventions as the therapist begins to recognize the client’s internal defense systems so that they may safely and effectively reprocess the client’s traumatic experiences or events.

 This approach uses ‘parts work’.
 The clinician will help the client connect to ‘parts of their self’ to see if these parts-of-self are connected to traumatic memories.
 If they discover there are parts which are connected memories, that qualifies those parts as dissociative trauma parts-of-self.